-The number of requirements is kept relatively small to keep evaluation costs reasonable and to focus on critical controls.1 It is taken into account that the CPA build standard integrates elements which will be explicitly covered by requirements in SCASes.
+The number of requirements is kept relatively small to keep evaluation costs reasonable and to focus on critical controls.1 It is taken into account that the CPA build standard integrates elements which will be explicitly covered by requirements in SCASes adopted by GSMA in accordance with FS.47 [4].

-The procedure to run an audit is described in FS.15 [2].
+The procedure to run an audit is described in FS.15 [3].